-An army or a fleet is created the moment when more than one unit from the same power occupies the same hex (either by moving in this hex or by placing a newly built unit in this hex).
+An army or a fleet is created the moment when more than one unit occupies the same hex (either by moving in this hex or by placing a newly built unit or ship in this hex).

 Players take the units off the map and place them in the army or fleet box on their player sheet.